Making wealth: precipitating gold from synthetic hydrothermal solutions to understand gold deposition processes

 In this project you will undertake experiments in which gold is precipitated from synthetic ‘ore fluids’ under well constrained laboratory conditions.
 Experiment design will permit co-deposition of common accessory minerals such as quartz, carbonates and pyrite.
 Examination of the resulting gold alloy and synthetic vein textures will illuminate the detailed controls on gold particle composition, size and vein texture which will act as a template to interpret those observed in natural gold (such as those depicted in Figure 1).

-Synthetic gold will also be examined using a range of high-end analytical techniques (ToF-LA-ICP-MS, atom probe tomography, EBSD) to establish the crystallography of newly precipitated material.
-Both these gold particles and some natural gold can be further treated by heat and pressure to induce grain boundary migration and associated compositional changes.
-This process mimics environmental changes caused by post-deposition metamorphism of pre- existing gold particles and will establish which textures relate to the primary material and which are a consequence of residence in the lithological host.
+Synthetic and natural gold will also be examined using a range of high-end analytical techniques (ToF-LA-ICP-MS, atom probe tomography, EBSD) to establish the micro- relationships between element distribution and crystallography.
+Gold particle can be further treated by heat and pressure to induce grain boundary migration and associated compositional changes.
+This process mimics environmental changes caused by post-deposition metamorphism of pre – existing gold particles and will establish which textures relate to the primary material and which are a consequence of residence in the lithological host.
 At Leeds you will be able to do experiments of grain boundary migration using gold grain clusters.
 In addition, grain boundary migration can be modelled numerically using the numerical platform Elle (e.g. Piazolo et al. 2019) extending process understanding to a predictive tool.
 The tandem of modelling and experiments of grain boundary migration will be permit interpretation of features observed by EBSD and ToF- LA-ICP-MS in naturally occurring gold from a variety of ore deposit styles.

 Figure 1.
 A-D, BSE images of gold particles with grayscale indicative of Ag content.
 A: Ag and Au rich tracks in homogenous grain, B: High Ag/Hg alloy mantling Au-rich core, C: complex polygonal zones of heterogeneity sympathetic to grain boundaries, D: examples of mineral inclusions in alloy, E: heterogeneity at trace level revealed by Pd analysis in cross section of gold particle by Time of Flight LA-ICP-MS, F: Colour coded crystallographic map of detrital gold grain showing small grains associated with recrystallization near margins, G: Simulation of compositional changes induced by grain boundary migration generates the same texture as seen in ‘C’